 Other business sectors see the value of MFA in securing accounts.
 With rising attacks, claims, costs and payouts, insurance companies are broaching the topic of security controls to assess an organization’s cybersecurity stance.
 Underwriters often ask about foundational cybersecurity controls like MFA and DMARC on cyber insurance applications.

-Here at dmarcian, we strongly encourage employing MFA to your work and personal online accounts and have built an MFA solution into our DMARC Management Platform.
-Our MFA security feature allows token-based authentication with an app, such as Authy, Google Authenticator or FIDO Universal Second Factor, which enables physical security keys like Yubikey or Nitrokey.
+We’ve built an MFA solution into our DMARC Management Platform.
+Our MFA security feature allows token-based authentication with an app, such as Authy or Google Authenticator, or FIDO Universal Second Factor, which enables physical security keys like Yubikey or Nitrokey.

 Want to continue the conversation?
 Head over to the dmarcian Forum.